diogotcorreia/master-thesis/docs/content/ch05-results.typ

 the presence of multiple sinks, but this is expected behaviour.
-The confusion matrix for these results can be seen in @tbl:results-vulnerable-pkgs, noting that there is no number of true negatives since that would be considered all the remaining code in the codebase.
+The confusion matrix for these results can be seen in @tbl:results-vulnerable-pkgs, noting that the number of true negatives cannot be determined since it consists of all the remaining code in the codebase.

 #figure(caption: [Confusion matrix for the issues raised by #TheTool in
   known-vulnerable projects])[